 We have a sloping lot that slopes right to left.
-Although our house isn’t one of those sloping lot house plans, our lot does gradually slope, but just not enough to warrant a sloping home design.
+Although our house isn’t one of those sloping lot house plans, our lot gradually slopes, but just not enough to warrant a sloping home design.
 One thing we knew is that most likely to have landscaping that looks attractive and doesn’t wash away when it rains, we’re going to have to build a landscape bed, so our shrubs and flowers are contained within a walled area.
 Otherwise, our mulch will run off in heavier rainfalls.

 Since moving into our new home, I have been paying close attention to the landscaping of many homes in our neighborhood.
 There are a few I really like, but I haven’t seen the exact thing I wanted yet.
-Being new homeowners, we’ve been at many of the home improvement retailers lately getting things we need for the house.
+Being new homeowners, we visit home improvement retailers often getting things we need for the house.
 While at Lowe’s the other day, we picked up a concrete landscape brick I thought was a color that would look nice with our home.
 We just bought one so we could make sure the color was right before lugging a ton of heavy stone home with us only to find out it isn’t going to work.
 I’m glad we did too, because it wasn’t at all close to matching!
 It was way too gray.
 So, while at Menards, we bought another.
 This one definitely had more brown tones with some gray mixed in.
 Although it was a closer match, it still wasn’t close enough to satisfy me.
 I definitely wanted to build a wall that enhanced the beautiful stone we added to the front of our home, not detracted from it.
 And, I didn’t want the landscape to compete or clash.
 I guess you could say I was being really picky.
 But, after building our own home, I wanted it to have the best curb appeal possible.
 So, one last attempt from the big box retailer to find a stone had me buying one from Wal-Mart.
 And, just like the other, it just didn’t make the cut.
 Although those concrete landscape stones come in many colors, our stone on our house was much lighter in color, so none of these really seemed to fit.
 Next, we visited a local stone and landscape company.
 There were a few I saw right away that I thought could possibly work, but definitely one in particular.
 So, we bought just one.
 And, the search was over!

 This stone exactly matched.
 In fact, it was the exact stone our builder used.
 I was elated!